JasperHG90/MOOCs/coursera_data_dumps/README.md

 It is possible to convert MySQL databases to SQLite (see: https://gist.github.com/esperlu/943776)

-To convert, download the script and run the following line:
+To convert, download the script.
+Then, navigate to the folder where the script is located and run the following line:

 	- sh mysql2sqlite.sh --no-data -u root -p <MySQLtablename> | sqlite3 /path/to/folder/<dbname>.sqlite